 If the individual employee chooses to claim the income tax deductions via their employer, they are required to confirm any changes to their itemized deductions the latest by December of the fiscal year.
 The IIT Law also states that individual taxpayers bear the responsibility to ensure the authenticity, accuracy and completeness of the information provided when claiming itemized deductions.

-Currently, in an effort to attract foreign talent, the government offers special additional allowances for expatriates (as well as to residents from Hong Kong, Macao and Taiwan).
+Currently, in an effort to attract foreign talent, the government offers special additional allowances for expatriates (as well as to residents from Hong Kong, Macao and Taiwan), as detailed in the rules around tax-free allowances for foreigners in China.
 Foreign employees may claim up to 30-35% (depending on location) of their salary in allowances.
 To claim these allowances, foreigners must obtain fapiaos to prove the authenticity of the expenses.
 It is up to the discretion of the relevant tax bureau to judge whether expenses are reasonable.
 Non-taxable allowances are divided into the following categories:

 • Housing rent